 The public clearly identified the need to protect natural and cultural resources and retain the rural nature of the FBFA for livestock grazing and agriculture while balancing the need for growth and development.
-The Land Management Area recommendations developed under the Proposed Action identify Conservation Areas, Development Focus Areas, Restricted Development Areas, and Agricultural Areas.
-These areas were derived from existing Navajo Nation policy and regulation such as the Biological Resource Land Use Clearance Policies and Procedures.
-The analysis process used to determine the Land Management Areas is provided in Appendix D. The Land Management Areas are shown on Maps A-2 through A-6 in Appendix A).
+The Land Management Area recommendations developed under the Balanced Growth Emphasis Alternative identify Conservation Areas, Development Focus Areas, Restricted Development Areas, and Agricultural Areas.
+These areas were derived from existing Navajo Nation policies and regulations, such as the Biological Resource Land Use Clearance Policies and Procedures.
+The analysis process used to determine the Land Management Areas is provided in Appendix E. The Land Management Areas are shown on Maps A-2 through A-6 in Appendix A.

 Table 2-1 lists the proposed Land Management Areas, their approximate acreages, and percent of the total Navajo Nation land in the FBFA.
-The total acreage in Table 2-1 does not include any private land or other tribal inholdings such as Moenkopi or the San Juan Paiute Southern Area.
+The total acreage in Table 2-1 does not include any private land or other tribal inholdings such as Moenkopi or the San Juan Southern Paiute Area.